Clement A. Trott: World War I

+For his service in France, he was decorated with both the Army Distinguished Service Medal and the Silver Star for his visits to the frontline during battle.
+The citation for his Army DSM reads:

+In addition to his American awards, he was appointed an Officer of the Legion of Honour and received the Croix de Guerre with Palm from the French.

 Interwar period

 Trott returned to the United States by the end of July 1919 and reverted to the peacetime rank of major.
-He was subsequently ordered to the Army War College in Washington, D.C. and graduated from the senior course in June 1920.
-Following the graduation, Trott was promoted back to lieutenant colonel on July 1, 1920 and ordered to Camp Grant, Illinois, where he assumed command of 54th Infantry Regiment.
+He was subsequently ordered to the Army War College in Washington, D.C., and graduated from the senior course in June 1920.
+Following the graduation, Trott was promoted back to lieutenant colonel on July 1, 1920, and ordered to Camp Grant, Illinois, where he assumed command of 54th Infantry Regiment.

 He served in this capacity until January 1921, when he was ordered to the Office of the Chief of Infantry under Major general Walter H. Gordon.
 Trott served in Training section of that office and was promoted to colonel on November 2, 1921.
-He was sent to the Governors Island, New York City in July 1924 and joined the headquarters, Second Corps Area under Major general Robert L. Bullard as Liaison Officer, Organized Reserves.
+He was sent to the Governors Island, New York City, in July 1924 and joined the headquarters, Second Corps Area under Major general Robert L. Bullard as Liaison Officer, Organized Reserves.

-Trott assumed command of 17th Infantry Regiment at Fort Crook, Nebraska in May 1926 and served in this capacity until June 1930, when he was appointed Chief of Staff, 94th Division under Major general Fox Conner.
+Trott assumed command of 17th Infantry Regiment at Fort Crook, Nebraska, in May 1926 and served in this capacity until June 1930, when he was appointed Chief of Staff, 94th Division under Major general Fox Conner.
 The 94th Division served as the part of Massachusetts Organized Reserve and Trott served four year at its headquarters in Boston.

-Divisional headquarters of 94th Division was moved to Montpelier, Vermont in June 1933 and Trott assumed additional duty as Commander of 6th Civilian Conservation Corps District during the Great Depression.
+Divisional headquarters of 94th Division was moved to Montpelier, Vermont, in June 1933 and Trott assumed additional duty as Commander of 6th Civilian Conservation Corps District during the Great Depression.

 In August 1934, Trott was transferred to Fort D.A.
 Russell, Wyoming and served as Commanding officer, 20th Infantry Regiment until the end of August 1935, when he received word about his nomination to the general's officer rank.

-Trott was promoted to the rank of Brigadier general on September 1, 1935 and assumed command of 6th Infantry Brigade at Fort Douglas, Utah.
+Trott was promoted to the rank of Brigadier general on September 1, 1935, and assumed command of 6th Infantry Brigade at Fort Douglas, Utah.
 He also simultaneously commanded the Fort Douglas and remained in that capacities until March 1936.
 He then commanded 18th Infantry Brigade in Boston until May 1937 and 22nd Infantry Brigade at Schofield Barracks, Hawaii until July 1939.
 Following his return to the United States, Trott commanded 16th Infantry Brigade at Camp Meade, Maryland and also the Post.